 The Reach RT-PoE tester family has been designed for cost-effective functional production test.
 It assumes that the PSE can be operated in a "diagnostic" mode whereby the power control and detection functions of the PSE can be individually tested.
-The LLPD protocol specified by the 802.3at standard is not supported so as to keep the cost of the tester low.
-Most switches provide a way of bypassing LLPD to provide full power to a particular port.
+The LLDP protocol specified by the 802.3at standard is not supported so as to keep the cost of the tester low.
+Most switches provide a way of bypassing LLDP to provide full power to a particular port.
 LLDP is implemented in firmware: if the unit can pass data under power it can pass LLDP packets, and so testing LLDP functionality is not necessary for a production test.

-The Reach Power-over-Ethernet Tester Model RT-PoE4N provides diagnostic functional testing of 24 PSE ports compatible with IEEE Standards 802.3af and 802.3at.
-In addition it can test high power ports such as UPoE that use all four pairs to provide power.
-It can draw up to 660mA per power pair while passing gigabit traffic.
+The Reach Power-over-Ethernet Tester Model RT-PoE4N/10G provides diagnostic functional testing of 24 PSE ports compatible with IEEE Standards 802.3af and 802.3at, plus it will support data path speeds up to 10GBASE-T. In addition, it can test high power ports such as UPoE that use all four pairs to provide power.
+It can draw up to 660mA per power pair while passing 10Gb traffic.
 It provides high density with 24 Powered Device (PD) loads in a 1U high chassis.